Finian's Rainbow (1968 film): Plot

 The townspeople gather in the barn for the wedding of Sharon and Woody, but the sheriff, his deputies, and the district attorney interrupt the ceremony and arrest Sharon for witchcraft.
 Finian convinces them that Sharon can change Rawkins back to white overnight, and they lock Sharon and Woody in the barn until daybreak.
 To save his daughter, Finian tries to find the crock of gold that he buried, unaware that Susan has discovered it and moved it.
 Og meets with Susan on the bridge under which she has hidden the gold and, as he develops romantic feelings for her in absence of Sharon, wishes that she could talk.
 When she begins to speak, Og realizes that he must be standing above the crock.

-As the district attorney sets the barn on fire with Sharon and Woody locked inside, Og debates whether or not to use the gold's final wish to save Sharon by turning the senator white again, knowing that the crock would lose its magic, the gold would disappear, and he would become fully mortal.
+As the district attorney sets the barn on fire with Sharon and Woody locked inside, Og debates whether or not to use the gold's final wish to save them by turning the senator white again, knowing that the crock would lose its magic, the gold would disappear, and he would become fully mortal.
 After a passionate kiss from Susan, he happily accepts his fate to become human and wishes Rawkins white again.
 Sharon and Woody are released from the burning barn, and it is discovered that Howard's mentholated tobacco experiments have at last been successful, ensuring financial success for all the poor people of Rainbow Valley regardless of skin color.
 Sharon and Woody are wed, and everyone bids a fond farewell to Finian, who leaves Rainbow Valley in search of his own rainbow.